105hua/gatsby-portfolio/README.md

 <h1 align="center">My Portfolio Website.</h1>

 This is a Portfolio Website that I have recently started working on in an effort to learn React.
 I chose to use Gatsby because of it's support for multiple static pages.
-Hopefully this project turns into a replacement for my existing portfolio, which I have recently taken down, as I eventually decided that I was not satisfied with it.
+The main intention of this project is to eventually become the replacement for my old Portfolio
+Website, which was hosted on github.io.